The Lady from Shanghai: Filming locations

-Critical reaction
+Reception

+The film was considered a disaster in the U.S. at the time of its release, although the closing shootout in a hall of mirrors has since become one of the touchstones of film noir.
+Not long after the film's release, Welles and Hayworth finalized their divorce.

 William Brogdon of Variety found the script to be "wordy and full of holes" while also noting that the "rambling style used by Orson Welles has occasional flashes of imagination, particularly in the tricky backgrounds he uses to unfold the yarn, but effects, while good on their own, are distracting to the murder plot."
 Bosley Crowther of The New York Times similarly found the murder plot to be a "thoroughly confused and baffling thing.
 Tension is recklessly permitted to drain off in a sieve of tangled plot and in a lengthy court-room argument which has little save a few visual stunts.
 As producer of the picture, Mr. Welles might better have fired himself—as author, that is—and hired somebody to give Mr. Welles, director, a better script."
 Alternatively, Time wrote that the "big trick in this picture was to divert a head-on collision of at least six plots, and make of it a smooth-flowing, six-lane whodunit.
 Orson brings the trick off."
 Harrison's Reports felt "the action, at times, is confusing, but it seems as if the confusion was purposeful.
 Some of the photographic effects with their lights and shadows are highly ingenious; they enhance the effect of the action, whether dramatic or melodramatic."

 Among retrospective reviews, Time Out Film Guide states that Welles simply didn't care enough to make the narrative seamless: "the principal pleasure of The Lady from Shanghai is its tongue-in-cheek approach to story-telling."
 One recent book on film noir praises the film for its pervasive atmosphere of malaise and its impressive, extraordinary technical mastery.
 David Kehr has subsequently declared the film as a masterpiece, with him calling it "the weirdest great movie ever made."

 In the British Film Institute's 2012 Sight & Sound poll, six critics each ranked it one of the 10 greatest films of all time.
 Review aggregator Rotten Tomatoes reports the film has an 85% approval rating based on 52 reviews, with an average rating of 8.2/10.
 The site's critics consensus reads: "Energetic and inventive, The Lady from Shanghai overcomes its script deficiencies with some of Orson Welles's brilliantly conceived set pieces."